shiv-am0/drone-gcp-oidc/README.md

 This plugin also requires an OIDC token `PLUGIN_OIDC_TOKEN_ID`, provided as a stage variable.

 Please provide the `duration` in seconds, for example, the default value is 1 hour, i.e, 3600 seconds.
+The service account must have the `iam.allowServiceAccountCredentialLifetimeExtension` permission to set a custom duration.

 The plugin outputs the access token in the form of an environment variable that can be accessed in the subsequent pipeline steps like this: `<+steps.STEP_ID.output.outputVariables.GCLOUD_ACCESS_TOKEN>`